seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 {% endhighlight python %}
 </p>
 <p>
 Now that the experiments have been run, we can make the three plots.
-At the top of the script, we set <code class='highlight'>save_plot = False</code>, so while the plot will be displayed to the screen, it will not be saved.
-Setting <code class="highlight">save_plot = True</code> at the top of the script will save the plot to disk but will not display it to screen.
+At the top of the script, we set <code class='codesnippet'>save_plot = False</code>, so while the plot will be displayed to the screen, it will not be saved.
+Setting <code class='codesnippet'>save_plot = True</code> at the top of the script will save the plot to disk but will not display it to screen.

 {% highlight python %}
     if make_plots: